 Bigscreen is a cross-platform VR app that lets you and multiple friends get together in a virtual reality personal theater where you can stream your computer’s desktop screen onto a huge virtual screen that everyone can see.

-Bigscreen is free and available on Steam (supporting Vive, Rift, and WMR), Oculus (supporting Rift, Go, and Gear VR), and WMR (supporting Windows VR headsets).
-Luckily, Bigscreen is also cross-play between all of these headsets, so even if your friends have different headsets you should have no problem watching together (note that Bigscreen unfortunately doesn’t support PSVR or Daydream).
+Bigscreen is free and available on Steam (supporting Vive, Rift, and WMR), and Oculus (supporting Rift, Quest).
+Luckily, Bigscreen is also cross-play between all of these headsets, so even if your friends have different headsets you should have no problem watching together (note that Bigscreen unfortunately doesn’t support PSVR).

 Once everyone who will join your social viewing of the Super Bowl in VR has downloaded the Bigscreen app on their headsets, the rest is pretty easy.